 In order for us to qualify as a REIT under the Code, our charter, subject to certain exceptions, contains restrictions on the number of shares of our capital stock that a person may beneficially own.
 Our charter provides that, subject to some exceptions, no person may beneficially own, or be deemed to own by virtue of the attribution provisions of the Code, more than 9.8% of our common stock or of the value of the aggregate outstanding shares of our capital stock (the "Ownership Limit"), except that certain "look through entities," such as mutual funds, may beneficially own up to 15% of our common stock or of the value of the aggregate outstanding shares of our capital stock (the "Look-Through Ownership Limit").
 Our board of directors has waived this ownership limitation for Marriott Hotel Services, Inc. and certain institutional investors and may waive it again in the future so long as our board of directors determines these waivers should not affect our REIT qualification.
-Our charter also prohibits any person from (a) owning shares of our capital stock if such ownership would result in our being "closely held" within the meaning of Section 856(h) of the Code, (b) transferring shares of our capital stock if such ownership would result in our capital stock being owned by fewer than 100 persons, (c) owning shares of our capital stock if such ownership would cause any of our hotel management companies failing to qualify as "eligible independent contractors" under the REIT rules and (d) owning shares of our capital stock if such ownership would result in our failing to qualify as a REIT for federal income tax purposes.
-Any person who acquires or attempts or intends to acquire beneficial ownership of shares of our capital stock that will or may violate any of these restrictions on transferability and ownership will be required to give notice immediately to us and provide us with such other information as we may request in order to determine the effect of such transfer on our status as a REIT.

-Our board of directors, in its sole discretion, may exempt a person from the Ownership Limit and the Look-Through Ownership Limit.
-However, the board of directors may not grant such an exemption to any person whose ownership, direct or indirect, of in excess of 9.8% of the value of the outstanding shares of our capital stock would result in us failing to qualify as a REIT.
+Our charter also prohibits any person from (a) owning shares of our capital stock if such ownership would result in our being "closely held" within the meaning of Section 856(h) of the Code, (b) transferring shares of our capital stock if such transfer would result in our capital stock if such ownership would result in our being "closely held" any of our capital stock if such ownership would result of qualify as a result of any of our capital stock if such ownership would result in our being would as a result of any of our capital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownership would result in our being would as a result of any of our capital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownership would result in our apital stock if such ownersh whose ownership, direct or indirect, of in excess of 9.8% of the value of the outstanding shares of our capital stock would result in us failing to qualify as a REIT.
 The person seeking an exemption must represent to the satisfaction of our board of directors that it will not violate the aforementioned restrictions.
 The person also must agree that any violation or attempted violation of any of the foregoing restrictions or any such other restrictions that may be imposed by our board of directors will result in the automatic transfer of the shares of stock causing such violation to the Trust (as defined below).
 The board of directors may require a ruling from the Internal Revenue Service or an opinion of counsel, in either case in form and substance satisfactory to the board of directors in its sole discretion, in order to determine or ensure our status as a REIT.
 The foregoing restrictions on transferability and ownership will not apply if our board of directors determines that it is no longer in the best interests of the company to attempt to qualify, or continue to qualify, as a REIT.